Skip to content

 Casting Method = drop-down

-• Fail on invalid data (default)
+• Fail on invalid data (the default)

 • Replace all unparseable values with null